 Such methods persuaded a faction of opinion that it is the restorationists who are the aggressive foreigners who have invaded the forest preserves.
 Waging war against non-natives in the public's preserves has gone down especially poorly in a city of immigrants.
 Friederici paid a visit to a resident of Chicago's far Northwest Side who in the 1990s was a vocal critic of eco-restoration in the Cook County forest preserves, one of which abutted her property.
 As she explained, the non-native trees screened her view of traffic, and as long as they were green and leafy, she didn't care whether they are native or not and didn't see why anyone else should care either.
 "We're all immigrants from somewhere," she told Friederici.

-Immigrants from political correctness?
-Some of the mostly boomerish prairie restorers seem to be seeking in the forest preserves ground for ways of thinking and acting that are scorned, if not banned, by the larger society.
-For example, ambivalence about, if not antagonism toward, capitalism still reverberates with the many boomerish restorationists, but their values have been resoundingly repudiated by the new nation they gave birth to, and they feel alienated from a culture that is capitalist to the core.
+Ambivalence about, if not antagonism toward, capitalism still reverberates with the many boomerish restorationists.
+Alas, but their values have been resoundingly repudiated by the new nation they gave birth to, and they feel alienated from a culture that is capitalist to the core.
+Some prairie restorers seem to be seeking space in the forest preserves for ways of thinking and acting that are scorned, if not banned, by the larger society.

 Of course, nature itself must seek the preserves to express itself, having been denied that in any original forms elsewhere in our cities.
 The people who would repair nature must go there, too, and not only because that is the field of action.
 Many a volunteer steward has confessed a deep emotional identification with the ecosystems they are trying to bring back to full functioning.
 Their words suggest that often they see nature in themselves; when they talk of a pristine nature being threatened by aggressive outsiders, therefore, are they talking to some extent about themselves?
 Is the plea for biodiversity a tacit plea to make space on the planet for people like prairie restorationists?